ArDoCo/Core/README.md

 [![Maven Verify](https://github.com/ArDoCo/Core/workflows/Maven%20Verify/badge.svg)](https://github.com/ArDoCo/Core/actions?query=workflow%3A%22Maven+Verify%22)

-The goal of this project is to connect architecture documentation and models while identifying missing or deviating elements.
+The goal of this project is to connect architecture documentation and models while identifying missing or deviating elements (inconsistencies).
 An element can be any representable item of the model, like a component or a relation.

-This project is based on the master thesis [Linking Software Architecture Documentation and Models](https://doi.org/10.5445/IR/1000126194).

-For more information about the setup or the architecture have a look on the [wiki](https://github.com/ArDoCo/Core/wiki/Overview).
+To do so, we first create trace links and then make use of them and other information to identify inconsistencies.

 ## CLI
 The Core Project contains a CLI that currently supports to find trace links between PCM Models and Textual SW Architecture Documentation.
 The CLI is part of the pipeline module of this project.
 The PCM models have to be converted to ontologies using [Ecore2OWL](https://github.com/kit-sdq/Ecore2OWL).
+The model can also contain a (java) code model that you can insert using the [CodeModelExtractors](https://github.com/ArDoCo/CodeModelExtractors).

 ### Usage
 ```